Git Usage#

 and now you commit:

-git commit -m "added updates X in BeagleBone Black ch01"
+git commit -m "added updates X in BeaglePlay introduction"

-Your commits in Git are local, i.e. they affect only your working branch on your computer, and not the whole BeagleBoard tree or even your fork on GitLab.
+Your commits in git are local, i.e. they affect only your working branch on your computer, and not the whole BeagleBoard Docs tree or even your fork on OpenBeagle.
 You don’t need an internet connection to commit, so you can do it very often.

-If you are using GitLab, and you are working on a clone of your own branch, you can very easily make your changes available for others.
+If you are using OpenBeagle, and you are working on a clone of your own branch, you can very easily make your changes available for others.

-Once you think your changes are stable and should be reviewed by others, you can push your changes back to the GitLab server:
+Once you think your changes are stable and should be reviewed by others, you can push your changes back to the OpenBeagle server:

 git push origin demo-branch